Updated July 2022

 Is there anywhere to eat?

-Absolutely – each mountain has several restaurants for casual and full service dining.
+Absolutely – each mountain has restaurants.
 It’s safe to say the on-mountain patios have some of the best views in town, so a meal or even an ice-cream break up here is well worth it.

 Friday, Saturday and Sundays during summer you can stay up in the evenings and have dinner with the Mountain Top Summer Feast – a separate ticket is required for this and it pays to pack a light jacket in case the temperature drops as the sunsets.